devops-education/Teaching-Methods-in-DevOps-Education/README.md

 ## Challenges overcome by Teaching Methods

 To facilitate understanding, the challenges were organized in teaching methods.
+Each challenge is linked to a discussion.
 Then, theses are the following teaching methods:

 ### [Project-based learning](https://github.com/devops-education/Challenges-in-Devops-Education/issues?q=is%3Aissue+is%3Aopen+label%3Acurriculum+label%3Achallenge-existed+)